pu2clr/SI4735/examples/README.md

 <BR>

-## Example 06 - Proof of COncept with SSB
+## Example 06 - Proof of Concept with SSB

 This example shows how can you use SSB features of the Si4735 Arduino Library.
 It uses the Serial Monitor to get the commands and show the information.

-This sketch will download a SSB patch to your SI4735 device (patch_content.h).
-It will take about 15KB of the Arduino memory.
+This sketch will download a SSB patch to your SI4735 device (patch_full.h or patch_init.h).
+It can take up to 15KB of the Arduino memory.

 In this context, a patch is a piece of software used to change the behavior of the SI4735 device.
 There is little information available about patching the SI4735.
 The following information is the understanding of the author of this project and it is not necessarily correct.
 A patch is executed internally (run by internal MCU) of the device.
 Usually, patches are used to fixes bugs or add improvements and new features of the firmware installed in the internal ROM of the device.

 Patches to the SI4735 are distributed in binary form and have to be transferred to the internal RAM of the device by the host MCU (in this case Arduino).
 Since the RAM is volatile memory, the patch stored into the device gets lost when you turn off the system.
 Consequently, the content of the patch has to be transferred again to the device each time after turn on the system or reset the device.

 ATTENTION: The author of this project does not guarantee that procedures shown here will work in your development environment.
 Given this, it is at your own risk to continue with the procedures suggested here.